 Related article: Top 10 Doubts And Questions On NFTs Answered

-As we move further into a digital world, brands need to focus on creating emotionally appealing retail experiences.
+As we move into the digital world, brands must focus on creating emotionally appealing retail experiences.
 In the metaverse, this means using sight and sound to create a space that feels as real as possible.

 It also means considering clever tactics to allow for taste, touch, and feel to be a part of the metaverse shopping experience.
-While this may seem like quite a task at first, it’s nothing that hasn’t been done before in the real world.
+While this may seem quite a task initially, nothing hasn’t been done in the real world.